mvolkmann/blog/src/websockets.md

 - gathering and displaying information about server-side progress
 - client-side logging of server-side activity

+## Issues

+WebSockets do not provide automatic reconnection.
+If a WebSocket connection is closed, perhaps due to a network issue, clients will not automatically attempt to reconnect to the server.
+Additional code must be written to poll the server and reconnect.

+Some WebSocket libraries such as {% aTargetBlank "https://socket.io", "Socket.IO" %} provide reconnection support.
+This is also a built-in feature of Server-Sent Events (SSE).

 ## Demo Client

 The following code is an example client HTML file